a4dyn/chinese-password-generator/README.md

 ```

 ## Rules of Custom File
-Chinese character is supported!
-You are welcome to include Chinese character in the custom file.
+Chinese characters are supported!
+You are welcome to include Chinese characters in the custom file.

 The input custom file should include only the information needed, and each information should be separated by a new line